Blood Orange Margarita

 Blood Orange Margarita recipe

 This beauty is one of the best Cocktails for beginners, as you literally chuck all your ingredients together and give it a good shake for an icy chill.
 Our Blood Orange Juice cocktail is built with the same blocks as the OG Margarita, which is one of those classic Mexican cocktails most people know.
-Made with tequila, orange liqueur and lime juice, the blood orange version also adds a dash of Campari (yum), freshly squeezed blood orange juice and a little simple syrup for sweetness to the mix.
-Make sure you grab a good quality tequila like Cabo Wabo or Espolòn since this recipe calls for a smooth unaged blanco to add a good balance.
+Made with tequila, orange liqueur and lime juice, the blood orange version also adds a dash of Campari (yum), freshly squeezed blood orange juice and a little sugar syrup for sweetness.
+Make sure you grab a good quality tequila like Cabo Wabo or Espolòn as this recipe calls for a smooth unaged blanco to add a good balance.
 For the orange liqueur, choose one that offers serious bitter orange notes like Grand Marnier for adding an extra depth of flavour to drinks with blood orange.

 How to salt the rim of a Margarita glass